 In this release, for a PDU Session for a LADN or for Multi-homed IPv6 PDU Session, the SMF doesn't allocate any EBI or mapped QoS parameters.

-For PDU Sessions with UP integrity protection of UP Security Enforcement Information set to Required, the SMF does not allocate any EBI or mapped QoS parameters.
+For PDU Sessions with UP integrity protection of UP Security Enforcement Information set to Required, the SMF does not allocate any EBI or mapped QoS parameters unless the UE support User Plane Integrity Protection with EPS and the AMF supports the associated functionality.

+If the UE supports User Plane Integrity Protection with EPS, as indicated in the S1 UE network capability, and the AMF supports the related functionality, the AMF indicates the UE support for EPS User Plane Integrity Protection to SMF.
+Then, for PDU Sessions with UP integrity protection of UP Security Enforcement Information set to Required, the SMF may perform the EPS bearer ID allocation procedure as described in clause 4.11.1.4.

+If the MME indicates support for EPS User Plane Integrity Protection to SMF+PGW-c, the SMF+PGW-c provides User Plane Security Enforcement Information for the EPS bearer contexts to the MME (via the SGW).

 For PDU Sessions with UP integrity protection of UP Security Enforcement Information set to Required, the SMF does not allocate any EBI or mapped QoS parameters.